onebeyond/rascal/README.md

 ```

 **Danger**
-As with the Republish strategy, you can limit the number of foward attempts.
+As with the Republish strategy, you can limit the number of forward attempts.
 Whenever you specify a number of attempts you should always chain a fallback strategy, otherwise if the attempts are exceeded your message will be neither acked or nacked.

 Furthermore if the message is forwarded but cannot be routed (e.g. due to an incorrect binding), the message will be returned **after** Rascal receives a 'success' event from amqplib.
 Consequently the message will have been ack'd.
 Any subsequent fallback strategy which attempts to ack or nack the message will fail, and so the message may lost.
 The subscription will emit an error event under such circumstances.